 One increasingly important domain of these technologies is for managing food crises.
-Colleagues Martine Barons , Manuelle Leonelli and I now have several publications reporting this work and held several decision conferences to inform this challenging inferential problem.
-We curently run a number of workshops to disseminate this research.
-I am one of four members of the Food Global Reseach Priority team that has been set up by the university to co-ordinate and resource research into food security.
-I am part of a team recently funded by the European Food Standands Agency to elicit expert judgments on food.
+Colleagues Martine Barons, Manuelle Leonelli and I now have several publications reporting this work and held several decision conferences to inform this challenging inferential problem.
+We currently run a number of workshops to disseminate this research.
+I am one of five members of the Food Global Reseach Priority team that has been set up by the university to co-ordinate and resource research into food security.
+I was part of a team recently funded by the European Food Standands Agency to elicit expert judgments on food.

 I have spent many years studying the theory of graphical models including Bayes Nets, especially focusing on developing dynamic and causal variants of these.
-Over the last few years I have discovered a new graphical tool - more expressive than the discrete Bayes Net - called a Chain Event Graph appearing this year..
-Various dynamic and decision theoretic extensions of this now also appear with Ann Nicholson, Peter Thwaites, Bob Cowell, Christiane Gorgen and Rodrigo Collazo: see below.
+Over the last few years I have discovered a new graphical tool - more expressive than the discrete Bayes Net - called a Chain Event Graph.
+Our team has developed a rich suite of methodologies which support this class plus two pieces of software one in R and one in Python together with a monograph that appeared in 2018.
+Recent collaborators developing various dynamic and decision theoretic extensions include Ann Nicholson, Jane Hutton, Peter Thwaites, Bob Cowell, Lorna Barclay, Christiane Gorgen, Rodrigo Collazo, Aditi Shenvi, Rachel Wilkerson, Xuewen Yu and Peter Strong: see below.

-I have recently developed new Bayesian selection methods across various classes of models.
-Over the last few years I have written on how these methods can be applied to biological regulation models, for example for longitudinal circadian gene expression, dynamic graphical models of fMRI images of the brain, longitudinal studies of public health and also crime.
-Working with several PhD students I have a particular current interest in developing causal discovery algorithms over novel classes of dynamic models, some of which are given above.
+I have recently developed new Bayesian selection methods across various classes of models, most recently applying these to biological regulation models, for example for longitudinal circadian gene expression, dynamic graphical models of fMRI images of the brain, reliability and to longitudinal studies of public health and crime.
+I have a particular interest in developing causal discovery algorithms over novel classes of dynamic models.

-I headed a successful bid as Co-Director of OxWaSP for an exciting new EPSRC funded initiative to train PhD students from Warwick and Oxford to use and develop new methodological and computational statistical techniques to help cope with the massive data sets and models now needing analysis in industry and society.
-I am also currently an active participant in Warwick University Bridges Programme supervising two students.
-This trains social scientists to exploit, model and overcome new challenges in a world of Big Data information.
-Until September I have been a Warwick Fellow of the Turing Institute where I spend 40% of my time.
+I headed a successful bid as Co-Director of OxWaSP for an exciting new EPSRC funded initiative to train PhD students from Warwick and Oxford to use and develop new methodological and computational statistical techniques to help cope with the massive data sets and models now needing analysis in industry and society and currently supervise four PhD students working in this area.

 To check out some examples of my current academic work see my more recent publications given below.
 For your convenience I have subdivided these into my publications in Statistics, Decision Analysis and OR, AI and Machine Learning.